cdktf/cdktf-provider-gitlab/docs/applicationSettings.typescript.md

 If delete_inactive_projects is true, sets the time (in months) to wait before emailing maintainers that the project is scheduled be deleted because it is inactive.

-Default is 1.
 Introduced in GitLab 14.10.
 Became operational in GitLab 15.0.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/gitlabhq/gitlab/15.10.0/docs/resources/application_settings#inactive_projects_send_warning_email_after_months ApplicationSettings#inactive_projects_send_warning_email_after_months}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/gitlabhq/gitlab/15.11.0/docs/resources/application_settings#inactive_projects_send_warning_email_after_months ApplicationSettings#inactive_projects_send_warning_email_after_months}

 ---